Information for parents

 Attendance & absences

-As you will be aware, on Wednesday the Government announced that all schools will be closed from Monday 23rd of March until further notice.
-This means that for the majority of our children, today, Friday 20th March will be their last day in school for what could be a considerable period of time.
+On Wednesday the Government announced that all schools will be closed from Monday 23rd of March until further notice.

 The Government confirmed that if your work is critical to the COVID-19 response, or you work in one of the critical sectors, and you cannot keep your child safe at home then your children will be prioritised for education provision.